srcspider/nightdragon/README.md

 edit the `private.files` variable

-If you're using a directory instead of the domain root, you will also need to set the correct rewrite base in the `www.draft/.htaccess` file as well as the `path` in the `www.draft/config.php` file.
+If you're using a directory instead of the domain root, you will also need to set the correct rewrite base in the `drafts/www.apache/.htaccess` file (as an example) as well as the `path` in the `drafts/www.apache/config.php` file (again as an example if you're using apache).
+You should try not to use `.htaccess` files but for simplicity this is the default for testing.

-The `www.draft` directory is where all the files that need to be in your public directory are located.
+The `drafts/www.&lt;server&gt;` directory is where all the files that need to be in your public directory are located.
+Various settings such as configuration files for things like sphinx, etc should also go in `drafts/`.

 Running Tests
 =============